hmgene/mudcookies/README.md

 <table><tr>
 <td>
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/aa/Haitian_Dirt_Biscuits.jpg/220px-Haitian_Dirt_Biscuits.jpg" alt="Mudcookies" width="200" height="200">
-</td><td> Single-cell data and running tools are expensive but essential for publication and funding.
+</td><td> Single-cell data and required systems are expensive but essential for publishing and financing your research.
-Can we do that with virtual data?
+  We want to do that saving energy and money if we can obtain similar results from the synthetic data.
 </td></tr></table>

 ## Progress